ekino/gems/a11y/README.md

 ### 2. Proper Form Elements and Labels

+Every form element (input, checkbox, radio, select) must have a label, even if hidden.
 Always associate labels with form controls using the `for` attribute or by nesting the input inside the label.

+> **Note:** A `placeholder` is never a sufficient replacement for a `<label>`: it may not be read by screen readers and disappears when the input is focused.

 ```html
 <!-- ❌ Avoid -->